-On a related note, NTCA raised concerns regarding the use of technology transitions as a vessel to impose new regulatory requirements where none existed previously.
-To be clear, to the extent the Federal Communications Commission (the "Commission") desires to explore whether certain requirements on the offering of services are necessary to protect the public interest consistent with a proper exercise of statutory authority, NTCA noted the Commission can of course undertake such an examination pursuant to notice-and-comment rulemaking.
-But the Commission should not use "service discontinuance" as a vessel to attach new obligations to a replacement service where the predecessor service itself was not subject to such requirements; such an approach goes far beyond the plain and obvious meaning of "discontinuance" - because nothing of the kind is actually being "discontinued" - and is something more appropriately addressed via separate rulemaking.
+On a related note, NTCA also raised concerns regarding the use of technology transitions as a vessel to impose new regulatory requirements where none existed previously.
+To be clear, to the extent the Federal Communications Commission (the "Commission") desires to explore whether certain requirements on the offering of services are necessary to protect the public interest consistent with a proper exercise of statutory authority, NTCA noted the Commission can undertake such an examination pursuant to notice-and-comment rulemaking.
+However, NTCA commended the Commission to not use "service discontinuance" as a vessel to attach new obligations to a replacement service where the predecessor service itself was not subject to such requirements.
+Such an approach goes far beyond the plain and obvious meaning of "discontinuance" - because nothing of the kind is actually being "discontinued" - and is something more appropriately addressed via a separate rulemaking.
 For these reasons, NTCA objected, for example, to the imposition of new cybersecurity requirements on replacement services to qualify for streamlined treatment in connection with discontinuance requests.
 NTCA explained that it has been and remains deeply involved in industry working groups aimed at enabling tailored implementation of the voluntary cybersecurity framework, and that incorporation of this framework as a "requirement" for purposes of processing discontinuance requests in a certain manner risks undermining the carefully designed voluntary nature of the framework and the ability for carriers to evolve in implementing and applying aspects of that framework over time.

 Finally, NTCA urged the Commission not to neglect other essential aspects of the technology transitions debate.
 In particular, issues arising out of the transmission and exchange of data between all underlying networks are just as important to the ultimate consumer experience as the practices of any "last-mile" network operator or retail service provider.
-NTCA explained that the statutory goal of universal service will be undermined if interconnection rules in a post-transition environment are not clearly defined.
+NTCA explained that the certain network design models that result in high costs for rural carriers that can undermine the statutory goal of universal service.
 A lack of defined policies could levy all of the costs of transporting quality voice traffic, managed service data, and other data to and from distant gateways and interconnection points upon rural consumers.
-Moreover, as the rural call completion epidemic demonstrates, market forces alone cannot be relied upon to ensure the seamless transmission of data between rural and urban areas in the absence of some "regulatory backstop."
+Moreover (and as the rural call completion epidemic demonstrates), market forces alone cannot be relied upon to ensure the seamless transmission of data between rural and urban areas in the absence of some "regulatory backstop."
 NTCA described efforts it is undertaking to assess the cost, capacity, and service quality burdens associated with interconnection issues for rural consumers in a post-transition world, and urged the Commission to not lose sight of such issues as part of a broader agenda with respect to technology transitions.